Last Wednesday I had my gallbladder operation: they removed my gallbladder with keyhole surgery or laparoscopic cholecystectomy, as my notes said.

 I can only eat small portions, which is in line with recommendations.

 The scars are healing nicely externally.
 I currently have a bright yellow circle of c 10cm diameter around my belly button.
 The belly button scar is the only one that is tender and causes any sort of pain.
-Having a flabby tummy which housed 3 huge babies is a definite disadvantage for recovery.
+Having a flabby tummy that housed 3 huge babies is a definite disadvantage for recovery.
 Gravity hurts, after I’ve been up longer than half an hour.

 When I was discharged, the nurse said to expect a 10-14 day recovery and to return to work in 3 weeks’ time.
 I was not to make any important decisions, sign any important papers for 24 hours nor drive for at least a week.
 Even with how rough I was feeling at time, I didn’t take her seriously.